jessecureton/python_bazel_template/README.md

    https://docs.bazel.build/versions/master/install.html
 2. Run the template eject script, providing your project's name. `./eject.sh <project_name>`

-Note to Linux users:
+**Note to Linux users:**
-* Python pip requires libssl-dev to be installed (sudo apt-get install libssl-dev).
-* `py_binary()` uses the host's Python as a bootstrap for execing the hermetic Python under Bazel.
+`py_binary()` uses the host's Python as a bootstrap for execing the hermetic Python under Bazel.
 If you only have python3 installed you will need to symlink python to python3 (i.e. ln -s /usr/bin/python3 /usr/bin/python)

 # Development